Scratching your head and still figuring — What is Amazon FBA?

 What’s The Cost of FBA? – What Is Amazon FBA

 The thing is, Amazon charges various kinds of Fess to FBA Members.
 In this section, I’ll explain the charges of FBA in detail.

-- Fulfillment Fees: The fulfillment fees are per unit, and it varies depending on the size of the products.
+- Fulfilment Fees: The fulfillment fees are per unit, and it varies depending on the size of the products.
 The price is decided to depend on whether the product is of standard size or oversized.
-What’s more, the product should also include important information such as — picking, packing, shipping, handling, customer service, and products returns.
+What’s more, the product should also include important information such as — picking, packing, shipping, handling, customer service, and product returns.

 - Standard Seller Fees: Amazon takes approximately 15-18% of the product’s price as sellers’ fess when an item is being sold.
 The exact fees on any product depend on the product itself.
 Amazon mainly says they charge 15%.
 However, there are some hidden costs associated with it.
 These hidden costs are associated with refunds, returns, etc.

 - Inventory Storage Fees: Based on the calendar month and the daily average volume — sellers are being charged a monthly storage fee per cubic foot of inventory.
 What’s more, these fees also vary by the product’s size tier.
 Such as long-term storage fees apple to the units that have been stored in an Amazon fulfillment center for more than 365 days (and in addition to any monthly storage fees).

 - International Shipping: The best part, Amazon now offers Global Export which allows Amazon sellers to send their inventory worldwide.

 Note: If you want to calculate the actual Amazon cost, you can calculate the exact fees here.

 Yes, Amazon FBA has its advantages and disadvantages associated with it.
 Let’s have a look at them here.